What Business Owners, Managers, and HR Professionals Need to Know About Their Duties Under ERISA

 Krohn v.
 Huron Memorial Hospital, 173 F.3d 542, 548 (6th Cir.
 1999), citing Bixler v.
 Central Pa.
 Teamsters Health and Welfare Fund, 12 F.3d 1292, 1300 (3rd Cir.
 1993).

 For example, when an employer, as plan administrator, distributes a brochure promising accidental death and dismemberment (ADD) coverage with a total disability provision and solicit enrollment at that time, and then later actually provides ADD coverage without a disability provision, all the while never informing plan participants of the material difference between what was promised and what was provided, is to materially mislead plan participants.
-It is therefore a breach of fiduciary duty.
+It is, therefore, a breach of fiduciary duty.
 Berlin v.
-Michagan Bell Telephone, 858 F.2d at 1163-64.
+Michigan Bell Telephone, 858 F.2d at 1163-64.
 This behavior is precisely “misleading communications to plan participants regarding plan administration (for example, eligibility under a plan, the extent of benefits under a plan) [that] will support a claim for breach of fiduciary duty.”
 Drennan v.
 General Motors, 977 F.2d at 251.

 once an ERISA beneficiary has requested information from an ERISA fiduciary who is aware of the beneficiary’s status and situation, the fiduciary has an obligation to convey complete and accurate information material to the beneficiary’s circumstance, even if that requires conveying information about which the beneficiary did not specifically inquire.”
 [Kenseth v.
 Dean Health Plan, Inc., 610 F.3d 452 (7th Cir.
 2010)] at 466 (emphasis in original) (alteration omitted) (quoting Gregg v.
 Transp.
 Workers of America Int’l, 343 F.3d 833, 845-46 (6th Cir.
 2003)).
 “Regardless of the precision of his questions, once a beneficiary makes known his predicament, the fiduciary ‘is under a duty to communicate … all material facts in connection with the transaction which the trustee knows or should know.'”
 Id. at 467 (alteration in original) (quoting Restatement (Second) of Trusts § 173, cmt. d (1959)).